 The Fabrica de Cucurucho is the only factory in the world that makes Baracoa’s sweetest treat.
 Cucurucho is a sticky blend of mango, coconut, banana, and honey served in palm leaves.
 You'll find street vendors throughout Baracoa offering to sell you this irresistible concoction!
 If you want to know more about food in Cuba, Lianet is a local expert and can help you out.

-Three Spanish forts once protected this town, visiting their ruins is one of the most history-oriented things to do in Baracoa.
+Three Spanish forts once protected this town, and visiting their ruins is one of the most history-oriented things to do in Baracoa.
 Fuerte Matachin houses the Museo Municipal.
 El Castillo de Seboruco is now a hotel, but was once the highest fort in Baracoa; the views from this hotel are incredible.
 Fuerte de la Punta is situated along the water and has been turned into a restaurant.

 The Museo Arqueologico La Cueva del Paraiso is housed in a series of caves that were once Taino burial chambers.
 You’ll never see another museum like it.
 A guide will lead you through the caves while telling stories about the unearthed skeletons, ceramics, and petroglyphs that you’ll see along the way.
 This is especially a great thing for history buffs and nature lovers looking for things to do in Baracoa!

 Baracoa isn’t known as Cuba’s foodie paradise for no good reason.
 Sample the sweets mentioned above, but also make every meal worth it.
 Some of the best food in the country is here.
 Anything that comes with lechita - the local coconut sauce made of coconut, tomato, and garlic - is not to be missed!
 Seafood is everywhere, be sure to try the prawns and Dorado!
-Give your sweet tooth an extra workout trying all the fresh fruit like guava and papaya as well.
+Give your sweet tooth an extra workout by trying all the fresh fruit like guava and papaya as well.
 When looking for things to do in Baracoa, you won't be let down if you stick to food and nature!